erickdavidson/docs/guides/matrix/README.md

 ## Before we Begin

 You'll need a domain name you have DNS control over.
 We will be using `dentacoin.dev` as an example in this tutorial.
-For DNS, we recommend [Cloudflare](https://www.cloudflare.com), its free to use.
+For DNS, we recommend [Cloudflare](https://www.cloudflare.com), it's free to use.

 In this step, you actually use the testnet to deploy a simple web app, paying with your testnet ATK tokens.
 Check out the [testnet guide](../testnet.md) to request tokens.
 Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.